nacekoprivec/anomaly-detection/README.md

 2. Anomaly detection component
 3. Output component
 Each component has many implementations that are interchangeable.
 Which ones are used depends on the task the program is solving.
+Normalization is an additional optional component which replaces anomalic samples with normalized ones.
-There is also an optional Visualization component which doesn't effect the general workflow and is used for streaming data visualization.
+Another optional component is Visualization component which doesn't effect the general workflow and is used for streaming data visualization.

 ### Configuration file
 The program is configured through configuration file specified with -c flag (located in configuration folder).
 It is a JSON file with the following structure: